Home

 The primary differences are in material weight, cost, durability, and environmental impact.
 Each has specific advantages depending on your product and shipping needs.

 Both options are available in eco-friendly versions at Teal Packaging.
-We use FSC-certified materials and soy-based inks for all our packaging products.
+We use FSC-certified paper options and soy-based inks for all our packaging products.

 Yes, we can send samples of both options so you can see and feel the difference before committing to a full order.